ShahbaazX786/Nodeapp-using-mongoose/README.md

 ## Nodeapp-using-mongoose

+>This project will help me and anyone to understand how mongoose (ODM) works with the mongodb in the nodejs environment (node+express) in the app.js file.

 > Nodejs app (written in Javascript(es6) via Express) will connect with mongodb and we will execute mongodb commands(written mongoose ODM)  via express  all in app.js file.

 ---